data-engineering-collective/minimalkv/docs/index.rst

 The core API
 ============

-.. autoclass:: minimalkv.key_value_store.KeyValueStore
+.. autoclass:: minimalkv._key_value_store.KeyValueStore
    :members: __contains__, __iter__, delete, get, get_file, iter_keys, keys,
              open, put, put_file

 Some backends support an efficient copy operation, which is provided by a mixin class:

-.. autoclass:: minimalkv.mixins.CopyMixin
+.. autoclass:: minimalkv._mixins.CopyMixin
    :members: copy

 In addition to that, a mixin class is available for backends that provide a